bunnydeviloper/cs10/Udacity/14-extra/09-http1.md

   * The client requests main.css: GET
   * The client wants to know which verbs the server supports: OPTIONS
   * The client asks the server to send it the landing page for http://google.com: GET
+* the response to a POST request is usually a redirect to the newly created record (notice 303)
+  * create a new whale: `POST animals/whale`

 ### Common response headers
 ### Quiz: request headers quiz